mikeester/merchant-docs/README.md

 ```

 ## Order Notifications:
-To receive order notifications you must provide redirectUrl.
+To receive order notifications you must provide responseUrl.
 You will receive the notification on the provided url.
 In the header of the HTTP request there’s a signature to make sure the data comes from Bitinvestor.

 ### Responses